 PUNAKAIKI is renowned for its wild, rugged coastline and the famous ‘Pancake Rocks’ and blow holes.
 These stratified limestone stacks are an extraordinary monument of nature.
 There are various scenic walks and hiking opportunities in this beautiful isolated area of New Zealand.

 At FOX GLACIER we offer a half-day eco-adventure guided walk onto the Glacier which is a a huge river of snow and ice that flows from vast snowfields high in the Alps almost to sea level.
 Our guide leads us on a walk beside the riverbed to the track, which zig-zags slowly uphill for forty-five minutes through ferns and regenerating temperate rainforest.
 From high on the track you will enjoy fantastic views of the glacier and its upper and lower icefalls.
 From its high point, the track winds down to the edge of the ice, where you are outfitted with instep crampons and you follow the ice steps cut by the guides.
 The route takes you onto the ice amongst crevasses and ice ridges leading you into the middle of the glacier for spectacular views of the icefall and lower glacier.
 Later we drive south by private vehicle through magnificent rainforests passing the Fox Glacier and some pretty bush fringed lakes before turning inland and crossing the Haast Pass through the Southern Alps.
 Descend past glacial Lakes Wanaka and Hawea to Wanaka township on the eastern shores of the lake.
 Continue past Lake Dunstan, across Central Otago sheep country and through the Kawarau Gorge into Queenstown.

-MILFORD SOUND – we board our boat for a nature cruise past towering Mitre Peak to the Tasman Sea.
+MILFORD SOUND: We board a boat for a nature cruise past towering Mitre Peak to the Tasman Sea.
 The scenery, some of the best in New Zealand, is stunning with cascading waterfalls, dense rainforest, steep cliff faces and marine life that inhabits these waters